 If you do not receive a score of 500 or better on the GMAT, or a score of 299 or better total for the verbal and quantitative portions on the GRE, with a minimum 20th percentile for both the verbal and quantitative portions on GMAT and GRE, your file will be reviewed by the faculty committee (Graduate Program Council) who oversees the MBA Program.
 Applicants are required to submit a written statement/letter that (a) highlights unique personal qualities/life experience that distinguish you from other candidates; and (b) addresses deficiencies in your GMAT/GRE or GPA; as well as three (3) letters of recommendation on official letterhead from individuals who can evaluate your professional and/or academic achievements.
 These documents need to reach us by the Fall (July 1) and Spring (November 1) deadline dates.
 Candidates being considered for admission on this basis will receive notification of the outcome by August 1 and December 1 for the Fall and Spring semesters, respectively.
 There is no guarantee admission will be granted simply because the indicated scores have been achieved.
 If you are admitted under this process, you will be granted provisional admission and you must get a minimum grade of B (3.0 on a 4.0 scale) in your first twelve (12) MBA credit hours.

 Yes, currently the MBA Program offers concentrations in the areas listed below.
-A concentration shall include at least nine (9) credit hours.
+A concentration shall include at least nine (9) credit hours from elective courses.
 Completion of the concentration requires students to file a Plan of Study and complete courses from at least two academic departments.
 A concentration is not required to complete the MBA program.

 - Collaboration Science